arnaud-roussel/arnaud-roussel.github.io/_posts/2018-6-24-Avito-Demand-Prediction-Part-1.md

 ![_config.yml]({{ site.baseurl }}/images/tfidf.PNG)
 *TF-IDF illustration*

 As you can see it creates a very long vector of numbers for each document.
-That vector is used as a feature in another model.
-It may sound like too many features (sometimes in the millions) but the vector is usually sparse (full of 0) so some algorithms are able to use that fact to have efficient ways of dealing with this long vector.
+That vector is used as a feature in a model (as will be seen in part2).
+It may sound like too many features due to large vocabularies (sometimes in the millions) but the vector is usually sparse (full of 0) so some algorithms are able to use that fact to have efficient ways of dealing with this long vector.

 **Image Features**
 Due to a lack of time images were dealt with in two simple ways.
-As for text, we have meta image features:
+Similar to text, we have meta image features:
 * Height, Width
 * Size
 * Blurness
 * Brightness
 * Dominant colors

 These ended up helping very little.

-In a neural network one way to deal with it would be to build a convolutional neural net on images before concatenating with other features but this requires a lot of computing power and I lacked time.
+For the images themselves, in a neural network one way to deal with it would be to build a convolutional neural net on images before concatenating with other features but this requires a lot of computing power and I lacked time.
 Instead a simple approach was used: using pretrained models.
 The Keras library offers pretrained models that perform well on an image classification task called ImageNet.
 The idea was to simply load them and make them predict the image class of the images.
 To reduce variance 3 models are used (Resnet, Inception, Exception) and the top 3 classes are considered.